 This details are offered by the voltage decrease across resistors R26 and R27 (positive and negative output signals respectively).
 When the load is less than 4 ohms, the base-emitter voltage of Tu is decreased to a level that contributes to the short-circuit current genuinely restricted to 3.3 A.

-The amplifier is ideally built on the PCB presented in Fig. 3.
+The MOSFET amplifier design is ideally built on the PCB presented in Fig. 3.
 Still, before construction is initiated,it needs to be determined which variation is preferred.

 Fig. 2 as well as the components list of Fig. 3 are for the l60 watt variant.
 Adjustments for the 60 W, 80 W, and 120 W variations are presented in Table 2.
 As laid out in Fig. 4, the MOSFETs and NTCs are installed on a right-angled.